Clubs

 To Apply: If you're interested in being a Blanchet Campus Ambassador, you may apply online or contact Mrs. Becker.

-Advisor: Mrs. Becker
+Advisor: Mrs. Jaclyn Becker

+DECA is a national organization for high school students studying marketing, management, and entrepreneurship in secondary schools.
 DECA is primarily a co-curricular activity where students learn to conduct marketing research projects, promotion plans, start-up businesses, and encounter realistic workplace challenges.
 The experience-based activities require students to use both basic and higher academic skills such as writing, math, economics, social science, communication, presentation, research, and data analysis.

-Participants: All high school students are eligible
+Participants: High school students

 In Digital Media students work on various forms of digital media to develop, design and present a variety of projects.
 They meet from 7:45 am to 8:30 am, Tuesdays and Thursdays.